-Students should come to clinicals with all required research, chart pack or clinic notes.
-The student must be in full clinical uniform which includes the student badge, stethoscope, blood pressure cuff, penlight, bandage scissors, black ink pen and analog watch Refer to the Student Handbook for the full-dress code
+Students should come to clinicals with all required research and chart pack.
+The student must be in full clinical uniform which includes the student badge, stethoscope, blood pressure cuff, penlight, bandage scissors, black ink pen and analog watch Refer to the Dress Code included in this syllabus.